leodeslf/leaf/prebuild/engg/sa.md

 #### Quicksort

 Quicksort *divides the array into two subarrays and a key called bound* or pivot.
-The first one contains items less than or equal to the pivot, the second subarray includes items equal to or grater than the pivot.
+The first one contains items less than or equal to the pivot, the second subarray includes items equal to or greater than the pivot.
 Then the same partition process is repeated for both subarrays, and so on, until there are only one-cell arrays that do not need to be sorted at all.

 ```txt
 quicksort(array)